Versatile (company): History

 In 1987, Ford-New Holland bought Versatile.
 Ford New Holland quickly started assimilating the Versatile range of tractors, the decals were replaced with the Ford name and Versatile name was reduced in size and placed below the model number.
 Additionally, the iconic Versatile colors were replaced with the blue and white of the Ford tractors.
 Throughout Versatile's time under Ford-New Holland, various changes and updates were made to the line.
 Two of the most notable changes were the transition from the flat square sheetmetal, to a more rounded and modernized design, and the addition of a powershift transmission.

 In 1991, Fiat Geotech purchased Ford New Holland to create New Holland.
 Then in 1999, New Holland merged with Case Corporation to create CNH Global.
 As part of this merger, Versatile had to be sold, as the Case Corporation had the Steiger brand since 1986.
 Versatile was sold to Buhler Industries Incorporated, returning the iconic red to the tractors, but replacing yellow with white.

 On November 1, 2007, Combine manufacturer Rostselmash Inc. acquired 80% of the common shares of Versatile and it was announced that the Versatile brand name will again be the sole name associated with the tractor division.

 In 2016, Versatile expanded its tractor range by adding the DeltaTrack system of four tracks replacement of the wheels on their Articulated tractors.
 In 2017 Versatile returned to its iconic color scheme of red, yellow, and black.

 In August 2022, Versatile announced plans for a hydrogen powered tractor, using a 15L Cummins engine.

+In early 2024, it was announced that RostSelMash had sold all shares of Versatile (Buhler Industries) to Turkish-based Basak Traktor.